Oxygen (O2), in particular, is

 compounds.
 Thus its commercial uses include raw material for various

-chemical processes and neutralizing agent for alkaline materials.
+chemical processes and as a neutralizing agent for alkaline materials.